Gabaldonlab/jloh/README.md

 ### JLOH density

 This tool computes the densities of all SNPs, heterozygous SNPs, and homozygous SNPs over the genome sequence.

+Besides the mean snp density, it calculates a distribution and extracts the 5%, 10%, 90%, and 95% percentile.
+These values are useful to set as thresholds in JLOH extract.

+We suggest to use either the 5% or the 10% percentile as thresholds for heterozygous SNP density in the detection of blocks.

 ### JLOH sim